coolknow/Hands-On-Machine-Learning/GPU-SSL-Jupyter/README.md

 Go to the official website of Pytorch and choose the right version and use pip to download in you ecs.

 ![avatar](/GPU-SSL-Jupyter/pytorch.png)

+### Jupyter Notebook
+Jupyter Notebook is a program that opens as a web page and allows you to write and run code directly on the web page, with the results displayed directly under the code block.
+If you need to write documentation during the programming process, you can do so directly on the same page, making it easy to provide timely instructions and explanations.
+In short, Jupyter Notebook is a server to let you avoid the black terminal and show the content at frontend nicely with the help of ssh port mapping.

+Remember the `ssh [name]@[public IP]` thing?
+Here we gonna add something in it.
+Try `ssh -L 8888:locallhost:8888 [name]@[public IP]` before you connect to ecs.
+This time, we aso connect to the ecs, however, we add a port mapping.
+What is it?
+It means the service at port 8888 in your ecs is mapped at your local port 8888.
+So, if you go to your browser and call 8888 after you have started your jupyter in ecs, you can see a nice interface shown up! ***Congratulations!***